MeanderingNinja/LitterLog-DataPipeline/README.md

 *Note: cat_data_watcher can be [set up as a service](https://github.com/emma-jinger/Set-Up-a-Service-on-Ubuntu) so that this app will always be running in the background.*

 ## Check data from Metabase or the database
-Go to the address `http://192.168.1.157:3000` to access the Metabase interface to see the data if Metabase is set up.
+Go to the address `http://192.168.1.157:3000` to access the Metabase interface to see the data if Metabase serviceis set up.

 You can also check to see the data from the actual database with the following commands:
 ```bash